Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Conclusion

 \section{Conclusion}

-In this paper, we introduced a hierarchical Bayesian method to solve the S-NNLS problem.
-We developed the rectified Gaussian scale mixture model as a general and versatile prior to promote sparsity in the recovered solutions.
-Since the marginals of the posterior was not tractable, we constructed the R-SBL algorithm using the EM framework using four different approaches.
-We demonstrated that our R-SBL approaches outperformed the available S-NNLS solvers by a large margin both in terms of signal and support recovery.
-The performance gains achieved by R-SBL variants are consistent across different non-negative data distributions for $\vectx,$ different sensing matrix distributions for $\vect\Phi$, in noisy conditions and for coherent dictionaries.
-In terms of execution time we found the GAMP to be as fast as SLEP-$\ell_1$ with pruning, and DA is a fairly easy to implement S-NNLS solver with simple closed form moment expressions.
+In this work we introduced a hierarchical Bayesian method to solve the S-NNLS problem.
+We proposed the rectified Gaussian scale mixture model as a general and versatile prior to promote sparsity in the solution of interest.
+Since the marginals of the posterior were not tractable, we constructed our R-SBL algorithm using the EM framework with four different approaches.
+We demonstrated that our R-SBL approaches outperformed the available S-NNLS solvers, in most cases by a large margin.
+The proposed R-SBL framework is very robust to the structure of $\vect\Phi$ and performed well regardless of $\vect\Phi$ being i.i.d. and non-i.i.d. distributed.
+The performance gains achieved by the R-SBL variants are consistent across different non-negative data distributions for $\vectx$, and different structures for the design matrix $\vect\Phi$ in coherent, low-rank, ill-posed and non-negative settings.
+The DA variant was found to be an easy to implement S-NNLS solver with simple closed-form moment expressions.